 The outbreak of the First World War, though, put an end to the Bodyguard and to most radical Suffragette activity, as Mrs. Pankhurst decided that “votes for women” would be meaningless if England was conquered by Germany.
 Instead, she urged her supporters to throw their strengths and skills into supporting the government for the duration of the crisis, including many activities that were formerly considered to be strictly “men’s work”.

-In March of 1918, the Representation of the People Act was passed, granting voting rights to some eight million English women.
+In March of 1918, the Representation of the People Act was passed, granting voting rights to some eight million British women.